 “Sense of the meeting is not synonymous with consensus.
 Consensus is a widely used and valuable secular process characterized by a search for general agreement largely through rational discussion and compromise.
 Sense of the meeting is a religious process characterized by listening for and trusting God.
 Both result in a course of action agreed to by all of the participants, but the sense of the meeting relies consciously on the Spirit.
 Although reasoned argument and lively debate may often play a role in Friends’ decision making, they are useful only to the extent that they are the expression of spiritual leadings.”

 When Friends disagree, finding the sense of the meeting can be difficult.
 In a Program Hour, DeAnne Butterfield offered thoughtful guidance summarized in “Finding the Sense of the Meeting” (1/15/17).

 Boulder Meeting welcomes and needs the Light of all its members and active attenders, even those who have not yet applied for membership.
-Please join us on the second Sunday of each month at Meeting for Business With Attention to Spirit!
+Please join us on the second Sunday of each month at Meeting for Business in the Spirit of Worship!